 - Liebe macht blind. — Love makes blind.

 One of the most cited German love saying, probably we all know it’s meaning by our own experience.
 When you fall for someone, you tend to turn a blind eye to all their failures and shortcomings.
+A variation of this is “Liebe ist blind” (love is blind), which means the same thing.

 - Liebe vergeht, Hektar besteht. — Love fades, hectare persists.